Attic Bedroom Air Conditioning

 This is where you will need a floor mounted mini split system.
 The floor mounted unit installs at the bottom of the wall, so it's more likely to fit where it's supposed to.
 You may also use them in other rooms when you don't want to install wall or ceiling mini split units.

 From there, the connecting wire, line set, and drain tubing will exit through a 3" hole to the outside and connect to the outdoor condenser.
 The outdoor unit isn't included and the floor-mounted mini split unit itself is not capable of heating or cooling without it.

 Avoid installing the indoor unit in a place that gets direct sunlight.
-Direct sunlight on the unit will effect its accuracy in determining indoor temperature, and will result in too much output from the unit.
+Direct sunlight on the unit will affect its accuracy in determining indoor temperature and will result in too much output from the unit.
 For better temperature control, mount the unit a reasonable distance from any direct sunlight spots.

 Also, don't install your unit near a television, microwave, or any other appliance that gives off electromagnetic interference.
 This will ensure you have clear communication between the remote control and the unit for changing temperature or output settings.

 Don't install the unit behind furniture to hide it.
 The furniture will block the air flow and reduce the performance of the unit.
 Install the unit in a place where it's unobstructed and can blow cool air across the length of the room.
 Unrestricted air flow will allow the unit to more effectively and efficiently condition the air in the entire room.

 Features to Consider

 Some floor mounted mini split units are capable of being mounted on the wall near the floor or on a flat, horizontal ceiling.
 This allows for more options if it turns out you don't have enough room on your wall but have a flat ceiling with enough space to install the unit.

 Most units include a handheld remote, but it's possible you may find some units that include a hard-wired wall-mounted control.
 Carefully look through the details on any model you're considering to ensure it has the types of controls and mounting you seek.